vipulnaik/diet-exercise-health/notes/things-to-investigate.md

 ## Tests

-* Look into DEXA scans to be done in late 2024 or some time in 2025.
+* Look into DEXA scans to be done in 2025.
 For instance, whole-body scans by BodySpec (see [here](https://www.bodyspec.com/blog/post/dexa_faq)) or do I want a more specialized one?
 I likely only need one every 5 years or so if it comes out okay.